 Industrialization and the Future of the Species

-Every panda that lives in the wild can be found in the Yangtze River basin, China, where significant industrialization continues.
-Despite this region stretching some 448 million acres over 3,900 miles, the unprecedented economic growth, alongside expanding industries, is progressively impacting on the river, its diverse wildlife and the communities that rely on the river for water, farming and fishing.
+Every panda that lives in the wild can be found in China’s Yangtze River basin, where significant industrialization continues.
+Despite this region stretching some 448 million acres over 3,900 miles, the unprecedented economic growth, alongside expanding industries, is progressively impacting the river, its diverse wildlife, and the communities that rely on the river for water, farming, and fishing.

-This industrialization also isolates groups of pandas, which affects mating and reproduction and therefore future hope for the survival of pandas.
+This industrialization also isolates pandas groups, affecting mating and reproduction and, therefore, future hope for pandas’ survival.
 What’s devastating is that pandas often live in solitary, only meeting with others during springtime for mating.

 However, over the course of a year, roads, railways, and urban areas may spring up on the route that pandas previously followed – interrupting the mating season altogether.

 The Enemy – Poachers and Hunters

 Poachers tend to be responsible for a small number of slain pandas, whilst hunters who aim for other animals kill pandas accidentally.
 What’s scary is that these numbers represent a more significant number than poachers!